Home

 Hospitality, Tourism, Wellness Leisure & Sports

-Diploma in Culinary Management (Apprenticeship, Co-op)
+Certificate in Culinary Arts (Apprenticeship, Co-op)

-The Culinary Institute of Vancouver Island (CIVI), at VIU provides students with the options of a Certificate (one year), and a Diploma (two years), in culinary training and management skills, giving them the leading edge for advancement in the culinary profession.
-Upon entering the program, culinary students are registered as apprentices, gaining technical training while accruing apprentice hours.
-As a part of both the Certificate and Diploma programs, students participate in a paid co-op work placement, gaining industry work experience and additional apprentice hours.
-The Culinary Diploma program provides students with advanced culinary and pastry training as well as the management skills needed to obtain higher positions within the industry.
-The 2nd year of the diploma program is only offered at the Nanaimo campus.
+The Culinary Arts Certificate consists of the 28-week Professional Cook 1 (PC1), and the 14-week Professional Cook 2 (PC2).The Culinary Institute of Vancouver Island (CIVI) at VIU provides students with the options of the Professional Cook 1 (PC1) Certificate (offered through the Nanaimo, Cowichan & Powell River campuses), the one-year Culinary Arts Certificate (PC1 & PC2 offered at the Nanaimo campus), and the two-year Culinary Management Diploma (offered at the Nanaimo campus).
+The Certificate and Diploma programs provide students with culinary training and management skills, giving them the leading edge to advancement in the culinary profession.
+Upon entering the Certificate program, culinary students are registered as Professional Cook 1 apprentices, gaining technical training while accruing apprentice hours.
+As a part of both the Culinary Arts Certificate and the Culinary Diploma programs, students participate in a paid co-op work placement, gaining industry work experience and additional apprentice hours.

 Under the co-operative education format, the paid co-operative education experiences are integrated into the total curriculum.
 Culinary Institute of Vancouver Island students are employed and supervised in a Red Seal-trained kitchen.
 Hours worked in their co-op are counted towards their apprenticeship.
 Culinary students will benefit from the co-operative education experience by: